Every Walk-In Counts. Hub Logs Them All.

 Customer-relationship research is consistent on this: by the time a rider buys a bike or schedules a major service, they've visited the shop 3-7 times.
 Most shops have a record of one of those visits.

 Hub captures all of them.
 When that rider comes back, your staff opens their profile and sees: "Visited March 12, asked about Pike Ultimate damper rebuild.
 Visited April 2, talking about wheel build options.
-Visited April 18 — that's today."
+Visited April 18.
+That's today."

 That's a real relationship, not a transaction trail.